Excalibur (film): Casting

 As early as 1974, Boorman had considered casting Max von Sydow, Sean Connery, or Lee Marvin as Merlin.
 However, the film's comparatively low budget precluded such marquee casting.
 Boorman considered casting Klaus Kinski as Merlin, before choosing Nicol Williamson.

 Boorman cast Williamson and Helen Mirren opposite each other as Merlin and Morgana, knowing that the two were on less than friendly terms due to personal issues that arose during a production of Macbeth seven years earlier.
 Boorman verified this on the Excalibur DVD commentary, saying he felt that the tension on the set would come through in the actors' performances.

 Even though he was 35 years old, Nigel Terry plays King Arthur from his teenage years to his ending as an aged monarch.
 Excalibur was Terry's first leading role in a feature film, he was mainly a stage and television actor.
 For the role, Terry adopted a West Country accent, in order to reflect the mythological Arthur's association with Cornwall.

 The rest of the cast were also relative unknowns, and for several it was their film debut or otherwise very early in their careers.
 As the film was shot in Ireland, many Irish actors appeared in the film, including Gabriel Byrne (in only his second film role), Liam Neeson (his third), and Ciarán Hinds (his very first).
+Neeson was cast after Boorman saw him in an Abbey Theatre production of Of Mice and Men.

 Several members of the Boorman family appear in the cast: his daughter Katrine played Igraine, Arthur's mother, and his son Charley portrayed Mordred as a boy.
 Because of the number of Boormans involved with the film, it is sometimes called "The Boorman Family Project".

 During filming, Liam Neeson and Helen Mirren became romantically involved, and lived together for several years thereafter.